What Are Other Volumes in Container on Mac & How to Delete Them?

 Click on the lock icon and enter the passcode of the Mac when prompted.

 Click Add [+] button under Login Options to add a new admin account.

-Then log into the Mac with new account and check if other volumes are taking up lots of space.
+Then log into the Mac with a new account and check if other volumes are taking up lots of space.

 Uninstall suspicious third-party apps

 Go to Activity Monitor and check on the Memory tab.
-If there is any process that is using extraordinarily huge space of your Mac storage, the app that is running the process could be culprit.
+If there is any process that is using extraordinarily huge space of your Mac storage, the app that is running the process could be the culprit.
 So kill the process and then check if Other Volumes in Container is still taking up lots of space.
 If other volumes give back your space, then go on and completely uninstall the app.
 By completely uninstalling an app, it doesn't mean simply dragging the app to Trash.
 You need to delete the app as well as its data.
 Read more: How to completely uninstall app.